 It’s important to seek help if you believe you have a social media addiction.
 A digital detox can help with excessive patterns of social media use, as the overuse of social media can lead to additional mental health issues.

-How to Handle Withdrawing from Social Media
+How to Deal With Social Media Withdrawal

 The urge to constantly be on a social media app can harm us mentally, socially, and emotionally.
 Instead of being with others face-to-face, anyone experiencing withdrawal from social media might dedicate their free time to engaging with others in the digital world.
 When you quit social media, you could experience the fear of missing out (FOMO) or thinking about what others are doing on social media.
 This distraction can affect your job and the ability to have normal in-person relationships.